 WHY YOU NEED TO WRITE IN YOUR BIBLE

-If you’re reading this, you probably love taking notes.
+If you’re reading this, then you probably love taking notes.
 You have sermon notes, notes on your phone, workbooks from Bible class, and scribbles on scraps of paper.

 But you struggle with finding some kind of system to keep track of it all.
 The worst is when you go back and study something that you know you’ve already written down and have no clue where those old notes have gone!

-It’s nice having all of those notes, but they are so much more effective if they are in context and organized in some way (unlike my old system of scraps of paper stuck in between the pages of my Bible, stacks of mismatched note taking sheets and writing in super tiny margins).
+It’s nice having all of those notes, but they are so much more effective if they are in context and organized in some way (unlike my old system of scraps of paper stuck in between the pages of my Bible, stacks of mismatched note-taking sheets and writing in super tiny margins).

-If your notes are leaving you doing the same kind of studying over and over again, are you really growing?
+If your notes are leaving you doing the same kind of studying over and over again, then are you really growing?